Nikoleta Jíchová

 Nikoleta Jíchová (born 29 August 2000) is a Czech track and field athlete.
 She is a multiple national champion over 400m hurdles, and a European U23 Championships gold medalist.

 Career

-Jíchova is coached by former Czech national champion hurdler Jindřich Šimánek.
+Jíchová is coached by double world champion Zuzana Hejnová.
 She is a member of TJ Dukla Prague.
 She raced over 100m hurdles before switching to the longer distance of 400m hurdles in 2020.

 2021

 In Zlín in June 2021, Jíchová won the senior 400m hurdles at the 2021 Czech Athletics Championships.
 In 2021 she was part of the Czech team that won gold at the 2021 European Athletics U23 Championships in the Women's 4 × 400 metres relay.

 2022

 The following year Jíchová retained the Czech national title over 400m hurdles, at the Czech Championships held in June 2022 in Hodonín.
 Jíchová ran a time of 55.93 to qualify win her heat and to qualify for the semi-finals of the 400m at the 2022 European Championships held in Munich, Germany.
 In the semi-finals Jíchova set a new personal best time of 55.48s without progressing to the final.